vcrnjak18/vcrnjak18/README.md

 - I learned Python few years ago, eavesdropping on my girlfriend's Python developer course 😄
 - I finished a course for SQL administration

-**Fun fact 🐱:** As I care for over 40 abandoned cats, I created a mini app using AppSheet to track their general info, vet appointments and bills
+**Fun fact 🐱:** As I care for a *great* number of abandoned cats, I created a mini app using AppSheet to track their general info, vet appointments and bills

 As I constantly keep coming back to some sort of programming, I've decided it's time for me to start contributing to real life problems and find a job in software development.
 I'm looking forward to meeting my new team, learning and making a difference!